thomasreichmann/vidsync-sam/README.md

 3. **PreProcess**: Processes each clip, preparing them for assembly.
 4. **Concatenate**: Merges all processed clips into a single video file ready for upload.

+These Lambda functions are containerized and deployed as Docker images, allowing for more consistent and portable executions.

 This serverless architecture ensures scalability, resilience, and efficient use of resources.

 ## Transition to AWS

 Previously, the backend was hosted elsewhere, but in the spirit of evolution and leveraging best-of-breed cloud services, we've transitioned to AWS.
 This move provides improved scalability, flexibility, and a range of AWS services to further optimize the workflow.

-For details about the frontend transition to Next.js and the shift from Firebase to MongoDB Atlas, please refer to the [frontend repository](https://chat.openai.com/c/link-to-frontend-repo).
+For details about the frontend transition to Next.js and the shift from Firebase to MongoDB Atlas, please refer to the [frontend repository](https://github.com/thomasreichmann/auto-twitch-compiler-web).

 ## Dev